How to roll polyurethane without bubbles

 When you want to take your juice, it is thicker at the bottom hence the need to shake first.
-The polyurethane mixture comes in that form before use since it has been in the shop for a while after production before use.
+The polyurethane mixture comes in that form before use since it has been in the shop for a while after production.

-Stirring prevents bubbles, and shaking forms bubbles on top of the polyurethane.
-The moment you dip in your brush, it takes up the bubbles and leaves them on the surface you are painting, and they dry just like that.
+Stirring prevents bubbles and shaking forms bubbles on top of the polyurethane.
+The moment you dip in your brush, it takes up the bubbles and leaves them on the painting surface, and they dry just like that.

 Leaving air on the brush

 There are air pockets in your brush that cause bubbles when applying polyurethane.
-To avoid air on your polyurethane brush, dampens it with water under the sink.
+To avoid air on your polyurethane brush, dampen it with water under the sink.
 Soaking them will not affect your task.
-However, there is a need to remove dripping water using your hands before use.
+However, you need to remove dripping water using your hands before use.

-All the bristles have to be wet, and as they stick together, they glide well on the surface.
+All the bristles must be wet, gliding well on the surface as they stick together.
 When your polyurethane is oil-based, dampen your brush using a solvent-based product, but when it is water-based, water does the trick.

 If you choose to use solvent-based products on water polyurethane, you will deal with bubbles only, but more problems come with such a move.
 The finish will not be flawless.
 Please do not use a roller since it creates bubbles.

-Contaminated surfaces make polyurethane act funny as you are applying it on the surface.
-Sand down your projects to the extent that they look like bare wood or strip them down.
+Contaminated surfaces make polyurethane act funny as you apply it on the surface.
+Sand down your projects to the extent that they look like bare wood, or strip them down.
 That is the initial stage of the project.

 Deep cleaning gets rid of dust and dirt.
 Use mineral spirits when cleaning.
 Mineral spirits are also solvent-based products, and they clean the surface well.
 As soon as you finish using the spirits, they evaporate instantly.
 Before you start using the polyurethane, make sure the spirits dry.